 The architectures of NAS-Bench-101, NAS-Bench-201, and NAS-Bench-301 benchmarks are represented by sparse graphs \cite{fey2019fast}.
-The encoder of G-VAE is a 3-layer GNN with 512 channels (exception: 256 channels in NAS-Bench-101 due to the small scale).
+The encoder of G-VAE is a 3-layer GNN with 512 channels (exception: 256 channels in NAS-Bench-101 due to its small scale).
 The dimension of latent space is 8, 64 and 128 on NAS-Bench-101, NAS-Bench-201 and NAS-Bench-301, respectively, based on the architecture complexity of different search spaces.
 The predictor used to regularize the learning process of latent space is a 3-layer ICNN with 256 hidden neurons.
 The decoder of G-VAE, which is a 3-layer MLP with 512 hidden neurons, outputs the predictive node types, edge connections, and edge types (exception: for NAS-Bench-101, there is no edge types need to be predicted) of neural architectures at once.
 The semi-supervised predictor is the same as the encoder but is followed by an MLP to output the predictive scalar accuracy.
-The semi-supervised predictor is trained for 200 epochs by an Adam optimizer with $\beta_{1} = 0.0$, $\beta_{2} = 0.5$ (not to be confused with the $\beta$ of ICNNs), batch size 32, and initial learning rate $1e^{-4}$.
-The learning rate is annealed to zero following a cosine scheduler.
-After training, the parameters of semi-supervised learning are frozen.
-Then, we collect the unlabeled architectures by sampling neural architectures in the corresponding search space and label them using the semi-supervised predictor.
+The semi-supervised predictor is trained for 200 epochs by an Adam optimizer with momentum coefficients $(0.0, 0.50)$, batch of size 32, and initial learning rate $10^{-4}$.
+The learning rate anneals to zero following a cosine scheduler.
+After training, we collect unlabeled architectures by sampling architectures randomly and label them using the semi-supervised predictor.
 For NAS-Bench-101 and NAS-Bench-201, all architectures in the search space are used to train the G-VAE.
-For NAS-Bench-301, 50,000 architectures are sampled from the search space randomly and used to train the G-VAE.
-The G-VAE and the ICNN predictor are trained for 200 epochs by an Adam optimizer with same hyper-parameters as the semi-supervised predictor except the batch size 512.
-After training, the parameters of the encoder and decoder of the G-VAE are also frozen.
+For NAS-Bench-301, 50,000 architectures are sampled from the search space and used to train the G-VAE.
+The G-VAE and ICNN predictor are trained for 200 epochs by an Adam optimizer with same hyper-parameters as the semi-supervised predictor except that the batch size is 512.
+After training, the parameters of the encoder and decoder of the G-VAE are frozen.